minoobeyzavi/Twinkle/README.md

 #### Data

 - Twitter Streaming API
-- The WordNet lemmatizer and word_tokenize functions from NLTK were applied to tokenize the text documents before training.
+- The WordNet lemmatizer and word_tokenize functions from NLTK were applied to tokenize the text documents prior to training the model.

 ## Future Direction